 About the course

-- Independent living skills in the home and community
+- Practice independent living tasks in the home and the community.

-- Previously educated in Special School or Special Provision in mainstream setting
+- Previously educated in Special School or Special Provision in a mainstream setting

-- Entry requirements for all Supported Learning programmes will include an assessment of prior and current behaviour to determine if this will affect the learning of others.
+- Entry requirements for all Supported Learning Pathways will include assessment of previous and current behaviours to evaluate any impact on safety in group learning situations.

 What you'll learn (core modules)